 Nestled in the heart of Maui, ʻĪao Valley Park is a haven of tranquility and natural splendor.
 Steeped in history and cultural significance, this verdant valley beckons explorers to unravel its mysteries.

-- Marvel at the iconic ʻĪao Needle, an erosional feature which abruptly rises 1,200 feet from the valley floor.
+- Marvel at the iconic ʻĪao Needle, an erosional feature that abruptly rises 1,200 feet from the valley floor.

 - Learn more about plants brought by the Hawaiians who settled in ʻĪao Valley by walking through the botanical garden.